hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/api-server/README.md

  * token balances, by looking at `TransferSingle` events.
  * wallet roles, by looking at the role related events (`Registered` and `Unregistered`) to get a list of account addresses then by fetching the contract current roles for those addresses.

-Tokens are synced regardless of block numbers by checking the contract token IDs (which are sequential).
+Tokens themselves are synced regardless of block numbers by checking the contract token IDs (which are sequential).

 On the `hardhat` network (when `.env` has `LEDGER_ETH_NETWORK="hardhat"`) the startup sync will always start at block 0 since fetching events locally is cheap and the state resets whenever `hardhat` restarts.

+For blockchain networks that support event subscription we listen to the same events that are parsed during startup.